Esri/developer-support/python/arcpy-python/merge-attachments/README.md

 Merge attachments from two feature classes.
 Creates an output feature class.

 ##Testing Environment
-* Tested with Python 2.7, 10.4 Rile GDB, Oracle 12c, and SQL Server 2012.
+* Tested with Python 2.7, 10.4 File GDB, Oracle 12c, and SQL Server 2012.
 * Executed as a standalone script.
 * Did not test with versioned datasets.
 * The script was not extensively tested.
 Always check the output.
 Always backup data.